Thinkful-Ed/js-dev-final-capstone-starter-whack-a-mole/README.md

 | `src/index.js` | The JS file that holds the functionality of the game.
 You will need to change this file for the tests to pass. |
 | `test/solution.test.js` | This file holds the unit tests of the game.|

 # User Stories

-The user stories have been created for the game.
+The user stories presented below are short descriptions of the features told from the perspective of the game designer.
+Your work should meet the functionality as described in the *acceptance criteria* of each user story.

  Each of the user stories is listed below, the user stories are to be implemented in the order in which they are listed.
 Find the *TODO* comments in the code and create the necessary functionality.
 Try to implement the functionality by yourself and check the hints and REPLs that we provide if you get stuck.

 ## US-01 - Basic Game Structure